History

 Present moment

-SerVivo continues to flourish as a space for authenticity, connection, and transformation.
-It has built stronger relationships with the local community and expanded its offerings.
+SerVivo built stronger relationships with the local community and expanded its offerings.
 Visitors are now welcome to experience the space during Open Days or immerse themselves in community living through Community Experience Weeks.
+Volunteers have the opportunity to join SerVivo through the ESC program.

-SerVivo remains a space for transformation, where people come together to cultivate a culture of trust and connection.
+At its core, SerVivo SerVivo remains a space for transformation, where people come together to cultivate a culture of trust and authenticity.